slack-samples/deno-starter-template/README.md

 After deploying for the first time, you'll be prompted to [create a new link trigger](#creating-triggers) for the production version of your app.
-When that trigger is invoked, the workflow should run just as it did in when developing locally (but without requiring your server to be running).
+When that trigger is invoked, the workflow should run just as it did when developing locally (but without requiring your server to be running).

 ## Viewing Activity Logs